Abstract Bergman kernel expansion and its applications

-We quote Ruan's Lemma \cite[Lemma 3.2]{ru} as follows: \begin{lemma}[Ruan] Let $S_P=S_{p,m}^{p'}$ be a section constructed in Lemma \ref{T}.
+W. D. Ruan discovered the almost orthogonality between the peak sections and the sections of high orders.
+For trivial vector bundle $E$, we quote Ruan's Lemma \cite{ru}*{Lemma 3.2} as follows. \begin{lemma}[Ruan] Let $S_P=S_{P,m}^{p'}$ be a section constructed in Lemma \ref{T}.
 Define for $S\in H^0(M,L^m)$.
 Let $T$ be another section of $L^m$.
 Near $x_0$, $T=fe_L^m$ for a holomorphic function $f$.
 When we say $T$'s Taylor expansion at $x_0$, we mean the Taylor expansion of $f$ at $x_0$ under the coordinate system $(z_1,\cdots,z_n)$. \begin{enumerate} \item If $z^P$ is not in $T$'s Taylor expansion at $0$, then

 \item If $T$ contains terms $z^Q$ for $|Q|\geq |P|+\sigma$ in the Taylor expansion, then

 \end{enumerate} \end{lemma}